SymfonyCasts/EasyAdminBundle/sfcasts/filters.md

-# Filters
+# The Filter System

-Let's go log out... and then log *in* as our "super admin" user: "super admin@example.com"... "adminpass".
-Head back to our admin, find the Users list and... perfect!
-As promised, we can now see *every* user on the system.
-Our user list is pretty short right now, but it's going to get longer and longer.
-It would be nice to able to filter the records in this index section by some criteria like, for example, only show users with enabled true or enabled false.
-Fortunately, EasyAdmin has a system for this called "filters".
-Over in `UserCrudController.php`, I'll go to the bottom and override yet another method called `configureFilters`.
+Let's go log out... and then log *back* in as our "super admin" user:
+"superadmin@example.com"... and "adminpass".
+Now head back to the admin area, find the Users list and... perfect!
+As promised, we can see *every* user in the system.

+Our user list is pretty short right now, but it's going to get longer and longer as people realize just how amazing our site is.
+It would be *great* if we could filter the records in this index section by some criteria, for example, to only show users that are enabled or *not* enabled.
+Fortunately, EasyAdmin has a system for this called, well, filters!

+## Hello configureFilters()

+Over in `UserCrudController`, I'll go to the bottom and override yet another method called `configureFilters()`.

-This looks and feels a lot like `configureFields`.
-We can call `->add()` and then put the name of a field like `enabled`.
-And that's it!
-If we refresh the page, watch this section around here.
-We have a new "Filters" button, and that opens up a modal where we can filter by whatever fields we want.
-Let's say "Enabled", "No" and... *all* of these are gone because *all* of my users are enabled.
-Now I can go and reenable that... and even clear out that filter.
-Notice that "enabled" in my entity is a boolean field and it detected that.
-It knew to make this as a "Yes" or "No" check box.
+This looks and feels a lot like `configureFields()`: we can call `->add()` and then put the name of a field like `enabled`.

+And... that's all we need!
+If we refresh the page, watch this section around the top.
+We have a new "Filters" button!
+And that opens up a modal where we can filter by whichever fields we want.
+Let's say "Enabled", "No" and... *all* of these are gone because *all* of our users *are* enabled.

+We could go and change that... or clear the filter entirely.

+## Filter Types

+Notice that `enabled` in our entity is a boolean field... and EasyAdmin detected that.
+It knew to make this as a "Yes" or "No" checkbox.
 Just like the field system, there are *many* different types of filters.
-And if you just add it via its string like this, EasyAdmin tries to guess the correct filter for you to use.
-Just saying `->add('enabled')` is the same as saying `->add(BooleanFilter::new('enabled'))`.
-If you refresh now... and check the filters... that makes no difference because that was already the field type that it was guessing.
+And if you just add a filter by saying `->add()` and then the property name, EasyAdmin tries to guess the correct filter to use.

+But, you *can* choose the filter explicitly.
+What we have now is, in practice, identical to saying `->add(BooleanFilter::new('enabled'))`.

+When we refresh now... and check the filters... that makes no difference because that was already the filter type it was guessing.

-As I mentioned earlier, filters are similar to our fields.
-Each filter class controls how that filter looks in the form up here, and *also* how it modifies the query for the page.
-Hold "cmd" and open the `BooleanFilter` class so we can look at it.
-You can see it has a new method, just like our fields, and this sets some basic information.
-The most important thing it sets are the "FormType" and "FormTypeOption".
-The `apply` method is the method that will be called when your filter is applied, and it's *your* job to modify the query.
-Up here, this is using something called a `BooleanFilterType`.
-I'll hold `cmd` and open that.
-Like all form types, this gives us a bunch of different options that we can put on it.
-Apparently, there's an `expanded` option, which is the reason that we're seeing this field as expanded radio buttons.
-Let's try changing that.
-Close that file... and at the end of this, I'm going to say `->setFormTypeOption('expanded', false)`.
-When we try that now, refresh... head to the filters and... awesome!
-Now the non-expanded version means it's rendered as a dropdown.
+Each filter class controls how that filter looks in the form up here, and *also* how it modifies the *query* for the page.
+Hold cmd or ctrl and open the `BooleanFilter` class.
+It has a `new()` method just like fields, and this sets some basic information, the most important being the form type and any form type options.

+The `apply()` method is the method that will be called when the filter is *applied*: it's where the filter *modifies* the query.

+## Filter Form Type Options

+Back in `new()`, this uses a form field called `BooleanFilterType`.
+Hold cmd or ctrl to open *that*.
+Like all form types, this exposes a bunch of options that allow us to control its behavior.
+Apparently there's an `expanded` option, which is the reason that we're seeing this field as *expanded* radio buttons.

+Just to see if we can, let's try changing that.
+Close that file... and after the filter, add `->setFormTypeOption('expanded', false)`.

+Try it now: refresh... head to the filters and... awesome!
+The non-expanded version means it's rendered as a dropdown.

+## The Many Filter Type Classes

-All right, let's add a couple more filters over on our Questions section.
-Go to `QuestionCrudController.php` and, down to the bottom, override the `configureFilters` method just like before.
-Start with one that's an entity relation.
-Every question is a many-to-one relationship to topic, so let's `->add('topic')`.
-Go refresh... and we get our new filter section... and "Topic" is... this cool dropdown list here where you can select whatever topic you want.
-If you wanted to know what options to pass to that, you'd need to know what *type* of filter that is.
-Just like fields, if you click on the filter class, you can see there's a `/src/Filter` directory in the bundle.
-So `/vendor/easycorp/easyadmin-bundle/src/Filter`, and then you can see a full list of all the filters in there.
-It looks like `EntityFilter.php` is probably the filter that is being used for the relationship.
-You can also check out whatever options you want to see how you configure them, *or* you can see how the query logic is done behind the scenes.
+Let's add some filters to the Questions section.
+Open `QuestionCrudController` and, near the bottom, override `configureFilters()`.
+Start with an entity relation.
+Each question has `ManyToOne` relationship to `Topic`, so let's `->add('topic')`.

+Go refresh.
+We get the new filter section... and "Topic" is... this cool dropdown list here where we can select whatever topic we want!
+To know what options you can pass to this filter, you need to know what *type* it is.
+Just like with fields, if you click on the filter class, you can see there's a `src/Filter/` directory deep in the bundle.
+So `vendor/easycorp/easyadmin-bundle/src/Filter/`... and here is the full list of all possible filters.

+I bet `EntityFilter` is the filter that's is being used for the relationship.
+By opening this up, we can learn about any methods it might have that will let us configure it *or* how the query logic is done behind the scenes.

-Okay, let's add a couple more here, like `createdAt`... `votes`... and `name`.
-And... no surprise.
-Those all show up, and the coolest thing is what they look like.
-The Created At field has a really easy way to check dates, or even between two dates.
-For Votes, you can choose "is equal", "is greater than", "is less than", etc. And Name has different types of fuzzy search that you can apply to that. *Super* powerful.
+Let's add a few more filters, like `createdAt`... `votes`... and `name`.

+And... no surprise, those all show up!
+And the coolest thing is what they look like.
+The `createdAt` field has a really easy way choose dates, or even filter *between* two dates.
+For Votes, you can choose "is equal", "is greater than", "is less than", etc. And Name has different types of fuzzy search that you can apply. *Super* powerful.

 We can also create our *own* custom filter class.
-That's as easy as creating a custom class, making implement `FilterInterface`, and using this `FilterTrait` to help. *Then* all you need to do is implement the new method where you set the form type and then the `apply()` method where you actually apply your changes to the query.
-Right now, we have one `AdminCrudController.php` per entity, but it's *totally* legal to have multiple CRUD controllers for the *same* entity.
-You may have a situation where each shows a different filtered list, but even if you don't, adding a second admin CRUD for an entity will help us dive deeper into how EasyAdmin works.
+That's as easy as creating a custom class, making it implement `FilterInterface`, and using this `FilterTrait`.
+*Then* all you need to do is implement the `new()` method where you set the form type and then the `apply()` method where you actually apply your changes to the query.

+Ok, right now, we have one "crud controller" per entity.
+But it's *totally* legal to have *multiple* CRUD controllers for the *same* entity... you may have a situation where each section shows a different filtered list.
+But even if you don't have this use-case, adding a second CRUD controller for an entity will help us dive deeper into how EasyAdmin works.
 That's next.